MicrosoftDocs/win32/desktop-src/wpd_sdk/establishing-a-connection.md

 ---
-Description: Establishing a Connection ms.assetid: '16286da5-5979-413b-a4db-ca157b10a571'
+Description: Establishing a Connection ms.assetid: 16286da5-5979-413b-a4db-ca157b10a571
-title: Establishing a Connection
+title: Establishing a Connection ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Establishing a Connection

-Once the user selects a device, the ChooseDevice function, in turn, calls the [**IPortableDevice::Open**](iportabledevice-open.md) method to establish a connection between the application and the device.
+Once the user selects a device, the ChooseDevice function, in turn, calls the [**IPortableDevice::Open**](/windows/win32/PortableDeviceApi/nf-portabledeviceapi-iportabledevice-open?branch=master) method to establish a connection between the application and the device.
 The IPortableDevice::Open method takes two arguments:

 -   A pointer to a null-terminated string that specifies the Plug and Play name of the device.
-(This string is retrieved by calling the [**IPortableDeviceManager::GetDevices**](iportabledevicemanager-getdevices.md) method.)
+(This string is retrieved by calling the [**IPortableDeviceManager::GetDevices**](/windows/win32/PortableDeviceApi/nf-portabledeviceapi-iportabledevicemanager-getdevices?branch=master) method.)
 -   A pointer to an [**IPortableDeviceValues interface**](iportabledevicevalues.md) that specifies client information for the application.